mdn/content/files/en-us/web/http/headers/content-range/index.md

 - \<unit>
   - : The unit in which ranges are specified.
 This is usually `bytes`.
 - \<range-start>
-  - : An integer in the given unit indicating the start position (zero-indexed) of the request range.
+  - : An integer in the given unit indicating the start position (zero-indexed & inclusive) of the request range.
 - \<range-end>
-  - : An integer in the given unit indicating the end position (zero-indexed) of the requested range.
+  - : An integer in the given unit indicating the end position (zero-indexed & inclusive) of the requested range.
 - \<size>
   - : The total length of the document (or `'*'` if unknown).